microsoft/pxt/docs/extensions/getting-started/simple-extension.md

 ## Step 5: Rebuild the target

 Stop and restart your target again.
-The output from ```pxt serve``` as it builds your target will now include the new `tropic` package.
+The output from ```pxt serve``` as it builds your target will now include the new `tropic` extension.
 The output will display something like:

 ```console
 ...